FinndropStudios/TYPO3-docker-boilerplate/README.md

 Just download and unzip or clone this repository.
 Open your favourite Terminal and navigate to the boilerplate's folder.
 Run `./boil.sh` to strat the configuration of your container.
 Follow the steps and you're done.

+## Further information

+This boilerplate was designed just for developmet purposes. *We recommend not to use it in production environment!* In this boilerplate ssh will be activated and the whole environment is set to `development`.
+There are no plans to change this in future, because we really just need this boilerplate for development.

 ## Credits

 This Docker layout is based on https://github.com/webdevops/TYPO3-docker-boilerplate